watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 This document describes the architecture of SRv6 Service Function Chaining (SFC) with SR-aware functions.
 This architecture provides the following benefits:

+* Comprehensive management: centralized controller handles SFC Provisionings and manages linkstate and network metrics.
 * Simplicity: no SFC Proxies which reduces components such as nodes and address resources.
-* Comprehensive management: centralized controller handles SFC Provisioning and manages LinkState and network metrics.

 --- middle